 In the era of world trade liberalization and economic globalization, great demands are made on the ability of SMEs to improve their efficiency and productivity, be flexible and differetiate, in order to survive and prosper.
 Most greek individual SMEs are still unable to capture these new challenges.
-Although there are more market opportunities, they cannot compete in terms of product quantity and quality, prices and new product development, concistency and after sales support.
+Although there are more market

+&lt;sup>1 Application Professor - Laboratory of Applied Marketing, Management and Economics -Department of Wood and Furniture Design and Technology - TEI Larissa, Tel.
+694-2642497, E - mail: karagg@teilar.gr opportunities, they cannot compete in terms of product quantity and quality, prices and new product development, concistency and after sales support.
 Specially the furniture industry, a rather mature and fragmented sector is unable to achieve economies of scale, market intelligence, logistics, or technology innovation.
 Furthermore, the firms are reluctant, when alone, to get involved in functions such as training, quality certification or the adoption of innovative technics such as benchmarking and innomediation.